gelndjj/Grep_PDF/README.md

 ```

 ### SUMMARY
-Grep_PDF grabs PDF from a folder you choose and then look through all of them to find a word (string) you defined.<br />
+Grep_PDF grabs PDF from a folder you choose and then look through all of them to find a word (string) you have defined.<br />
 The soft allows you to use Regular Expressions in case you do not know what exactly you are looking for.<br />

 ### SCREENSHOTS